-Stock charts used to only be found in financial media and on your broker’s research page, but now it’s difficult to open social media and not see some kind of stock chart.
-Whether it’s equities, bonds, commodities, or now even cryptocurrencies, you’ll find charts for every type of asset or economic indicator, usually complete with analysis that might look like it’s in a different language.
+Stock charts used to be found only in financial media and on your broker’s research page, but now it’s difficult to open social media and not see some kind of stock chart.
+Whether it’s equities, bonds, commodities, or now even cryptocurrencies, you’ll find charts for every type of asset or economic indicator.
+At first glance it may just look like a long line with many ups and downs, sharp drop-offs, big pumps, etc. but there’s actually a lot of information that can be drawn from it.

 Stock charts might look intimidating and confusing at first, but clarity kicks in quickly once you understand how to read them.
 Stock charts come in all shapes, sizes, and colors (literally) and different types of traders use them for different reasons.
 Some investors eschew stock charts almost entirely, considering the day-to-day movements to be nothing but noise.
 But for investors with shorter time horizons, charts are an invaluable resource.
 Today, we’ll break down how to read a stock chart and why so many traders swear by them.